NishthaSharma-22/remove-google-lens-button/README.md

-# remove-google-lens-button
+# Remove google lens button
-userscript to remove lens button from images on google search
+A simple userscript to remove lens button from images on google image search results.

+## installation
+just in case you want to get rid of it, too:
+1. install [tampermonkey](https://www.tampermonkey.net/) extension in your browser
+2. [click here](https://github.com/NishthaSharma-22/remove-google-lens-button/blob/main/removelens.user.js) and it should install the script?